 - There must be no source of ignition within 3m of the system

 - The area must be monitored with a hydrocarbon leak detector

 - Plug in the HC-Air Fan Ventilation Module 3m from the working area and position at floor level

 - Plug in the RDA HC-3 3m from the working area and recover the hydrocarbon refrigerant

 - When the low-pressure lamp has illuminated switch the unit to low pressure override and allow to run for 2 minutes

 - Pressurise the system with OFN (Oxygen Free Nitrogen) to just above atmospheric pressure

-- Using a HC sensor check that no hydrocarbon refrigerant is in the air before lighting the brazing torch
+- Using a HC Leak Detector check that no hydrocarbon refrigerant is in the air before lighting the brazing torch

 - Un-braze the connections and complete the service operation